 email@example.com | she/her/hers

-Liz conducts neutral fact-finding investigations into allegations of sexual discrimination, harassment, or assault involving students, faculty, staff, or administrators, in accord with federal legislation and guidelines.
-Such allegations may encompass sexual assault, dating/domestic violence, stalking, or the creation of a hostile environment for another based upon that person’s gender, sexual orientation, or gender identity.
-At the close of each investigation, Liz prepares an investigative report that becomes the basis for further University action.
+Anita conducts neutral fact-finidng investigations into allegations of discrimination and harassment involving students, staff, or administrators, pursuant to federal legislation and guidelines.
+Such allegations may encompass all claims of discrimination, sexual assault, dating/domestic violance, stalking, or the creation of a hostile environment for another.
+At the close of each investigation, Anita prepares an investigative report that becomes the basis for further University action.

 Civil Rights Investigator